 Smart Luggage

-Smart luggage offers travelers with convenient tools such as digital scale, baggage tracking, charging ports, and remote lock capabilities.
+Smart luggage offers travelers with convenient tools such as a digital scale,baggage tracking, charging ports, and remote lock capabilities.
 Raden, with the A22 and the A28, and Bluesmart, with the Bluesmart One and the Bluesmart Black Edition, both sell highly acclaimed and TSA approved smart luggage packed with the latest technology in both carry-on and check-in size luggage.

 The Raden A22's charging ports.
 The A22 smart luggage also comes with a digital scale and remote tracking